 Male Laser Machine Operators number significantly more than their female counterparts, and average earnings in this role come out to $15.32 per hour in the United States.
 In the world of Laser Machine Operators, total cash compensation can vary between $25K and $47K.
 Each package generally includes bonuses and profit sharing proceeds, and in exceptional cases, those amounts can reach heights of $2K and $7K, respectively.
 Experience level and the particular city each impact pay for this group, with the former having the largest influence.
 Most people in this profession are content with their work, and moderate levels of job satisfaction are reported.
 Some workers in this field — nearly one in four — are not awarded benefits.
 Medical coverage is reported by a fair number and dental plans are enjoyed by just over a half.
-This snapshot results from replies to PayScale's salary survey.

 Job Description for Laser Machine Operator (Metal Fabrication)

 A laser machine operator (metal fabrication) works to manufacture metal products using machines that employ lasers and computerized equipment.
 The operator often uses laser cutting and punching machines that make metal shapes and holes to fit other parts.
 It is important that they pay attention to the machine at all times to ensure that it is working properly.Read More...

 The laser machine operator should know how to operate and set up machines identical (or similar) to those used by the prospective employer.
 Some positions require a knowledge of understanding mechanical drawings such as blueprints as well.
 A laser machine operator should know how to use tools to ensure efficiency and correct operation of the machine.
 Whenever the machine malfunctions, the laser machine operator should be able to bring it back into working order by using tools and programs.